bstaruk/starbase/README.md

 If you do not have nvm installed, you'll need to refer to the `.nvmrc` file to verify your version of Node is compatible with the recommended version.

+### Getting Started

+Start by running `npm install` in the project root to install dependencies.

 ---

 ### Developing Locally